Restore the 4!

 We're currently searching for an appropriate log car to be added behind #4.
 We want her to look just like she did when she worked in the forests of western Clallam County!

-The estimated cost for this phase is $20,000.
+The estimated cost for this phase is $50,000.

 4 - History Display and Park Improvements

 Costs: to be determined, but the City is actively talking with local organizations who will partner to make it happen.
+(Some of these improvements are included in Phase 2 as the shelter is constructed, as well.)

 The project will be funded largely through fundraising efforts in the local community.
 We urge you to consider a donation (large or small) to help fund the restoration.
 Even a few dollars will help!
 Note that donations made through the project are made to North Olympic Peninsula Railroaders, which is a qualified 501(c)(3) charitable organization, so your donations may be tax deductible (consult your tax advisor).